 What is a VPN?
 How it Works & How to Use a VPN (2024)

-While they can seem technical and difficult, you don’t need to be an expert to understand what a VPN is, what it does, and why you should use one.
-In this guide, you can learn everything you need to know about VPNs — from how they work to how to choose the best one for you.
+While they can seem technical, you don’t need to be an expert to understand how VPNs work and why you need one.
+This guide will teach you everything you need to know about VPNs — from how they work to how you can pick the best one for your needs.

-There are plenty of beginner-friendly VPNs, but my personal favorite is ExpressVPN.
-Despite being packed with quality security features, its apps are very simple to use.
-It’s also backed by a 30-day money-back guarantee so you can try it risk-free.
-If you’re not totally sold in that time, you can claim a full refund.
+I’ve also listed the most beginner-friendly VPNs, but ExpressVPN is the best overall choice.
+It’s easy to use, offers lightning-fast speeds, and maintains unbreakable security.
+It’s got a 30-day money-back guarantee, so if you’re unsatisfied, you can easily claim a full refund.
 Editor’s Note: Transparency is one of our core values at WizCase, so you should know we are in the same ownership group as ExpressVPN.
 However, this does not affect our review process, as we adhere to a strict testing methodology.

 What is a VPN and How Do VPNs Work?

-It’s possible for third parties to see what you’re doing because all your activities are linked to your device through your Internet Protocol (IP) address.
-Your IP address reveals your physical location and can be used to track you down.
-It’s like sending postcards through the mail — anyone can read the message and see your name and address.
+Third parties can see what you’re doing because all your activity is linked to your IP (Internet Protocol) address.
+Your IP address even reveals your physical location, making it simple to track you down.
+Simply put, it’s like sending postcards through the mail — anyone can read the message and see your name and address.

-With a VPN, you’re sending highly secure private messages that only the intended recipient can access.
-These messages contain no sender information, ensuring anonymity.
-If anyone tries to snoop on the message, they will only encounter a scrambled mess of encrypted data.
+Using a VPN is like sending highly secure messages that only the recipient can access.
+These messages contain no sender information, and anyone trying to intercept them will see a scrambled mess of encrypted data.

-Additionally, when you use a VPN, the website or service you are accessing sees the VPN server as the source of your data, providing you with the freedom to explore the internet without any network limitations.
+Additionally, when connected to a VPN, the website or service you are accessing sees the VPN server as the source of your data, providing complete freedom to explore the internet without any restrictions.

 Do You Really Need a VPN?